Otann/qmk-layouts/README.md

 ## Notes

-The puthon installation may fail, in that case installing virtualenv and getting the python `3.9.6`
+The puthon installation may fail, in that case installing virtualenv and getting the python `3.9.6` may help